ircv3/ircv3-specifications/extensions/metadata.md

 This subcommand returns which keys the client is currently subscribed to.

-The server responds with zero or more `RPL_METADATASUBS` numerics and then one `RPL_METADATAEND` numeric.
+The server responds with zero or more `RPL_METADATASUBS` numerics.
 The server MAY return the keys in any order.
 The server MUST NOT list the same key multiple times in a response to this subcommand.

 ### METADATA SYNC